 - Relate and interact well with students, faculty and staff of Suffolk University.

-- Must be a member of the Suffolk community in good standing with a minimum cumulative GPA of 2.8 and not be on disciplinary probation.
+- Must be a Suffolk undergraduate student in good standing with a minimum cumulative GPA of 2.8 and not be on disciplinary probation.
+Must be enrolled full-time in the fall of 2015.

 - Be (or demonstrate a desire to be) knowledgeable of the Suffolk campus, its history and resources, and share this information with new students.